-David L. Gormsen, DO, FACEP, has served as Vice President & Chief Medical Officer of Mercy Medical Center since 2001.
+David L. Gormsen, DO, FACEP, has served as Vice President & Chief Medical Officer of Mercy Hospital since 2001.
 Dr. Gormsen is a graduate of Defiance College and received his medical degree from Chicago of Osteopathic Medicine.

 Dr. Gormsen is board certified by the American Board of Emergency Medicine and is a Fellow of the American College of Emergency Physicians.
 He has served as Assistant Clinical Professor at Northeastern Ohio Universities College of Medicine and Administrative Director of the Canton Medical Education Foundation.

 Dr. Gormsen was President of the Mercy Medical Staff from 1999 to 2000 and President-Elect of the Medical Staff from 1997 to 1998.
 He is Chairman of the Mercy Utilization Review Committee and is a member of the Medical Executive Committee.
 He is a member of the American College of Physician Executives.

 Dr. Gormsen served in the United States Navy as an U.S. Naval Flight Surgeon.
 He was Co-Director of the United Way of Central Stark County Fund Drive in 1998.
 He has participated in many Medical Missions to the Dominican Republic.
 Dr. Gormsen serves as a Board member of The Arc (Association for Retarded Citizens) of Stark County and Families First of Stark County.

 Cindy L. Hickey serves as vice president of Marketing and Public Relations.
 She joined Mercy Hospital in 1984 as staff writer in the Public Relations department.
 Since then, Hickey has served many positions including manager of Women’s Pavilion and Telemarketing, manager of Program Development, director of Public Relations, and most recently, administrative director of Marketing and Public Relations.